SysKitTeam/docs-point/configuration/enable-powerBI-data-collection.md

 {% hint style="warning" %}
 **Please note**:

 **Power BI reports** will soon become a part of the Power **Platform add-on** and an additional license will be required to access them.
+For more details, please feel free to [contact us](https://www.syskit.com/contact-us/).
 {% endhint %}

 Enabling Power BI data collection for Syskit Point requires initial setup through your Azure Portal.